o-qcblog/o-qcblog.github.io/_posts/2024-05-31-Dynamic-Programming.md

 <div class="hint-box info">
 <div class="hint-box-header">
-<strong> Pause and ponder:</strong> Can you think of a finer analysis that give linear time in number of vertices and edges?
+<strong> Pause and ponder:</strong> Can you think of a finer analysis that gives linear time in number of vertices and edges?
 Click to expand
 </div>
 <div class="hint-box-content"> Note that the at every vertex $j$ max goes over the left neighbours of $j$, which is at max degree of $j$.
 Thus sum over the degrees of vertices gives 2 X number of edges (by handshaking lemma).
 Thus the over all time complexity is $O(n+m)$.